Grant Investigator: Nick Beckstead

 This page was reviewed but not written by the grant investigator.
 Future of Humanity staff also reviewed this page prior to publication.

-The grant amounts above were updated in November 2018.
+The grant amounts above were updated in November 2018 and June 2019.